khaueviana/csharp-versions/README.md

-C# 6.0 - Novos Recursos
+C# 6.0 - News Features
 =======================

 In this project, exemplify what's new in C # 6.0, version available in Visual Studio 2015.